 - Using a round pastry cutter or glass, cut the dough into circles about 5-6cm across.

-- Put a tsp of Nutella on half of the circles.
+- Put a teaspoon of Nutella on half of the circles.
 Using another circle, press the dough together all the way around so that the Nutella is well sealed in the middle.

 Cooking the Ravioli

 - Gently put the ravioli into boiling water.
 They will sink to the bottom.
 After they rise, continue to cook for another 2 minutes.
 Then fish them out with a slotted spoon.

 - Cut the cherries in half and remove the stones.

 - Put the cherries in a small saucepan.
 Add a little water and most of the icing sugar.
 Heat gently and stir.
 The cherries will go a little soft and release some juice so a syrup forms with the sugar, water and cherry juice.
 If it is too dry add a little extra water.

 Serving the Chocolate Ravioli and Cherry Sauce